Purina dog food recalled over toxicity risk

-The FDA said the food may have elevated levels of vitamin D. While this is an essential nutrient for dogs, ingested of elevated levels can cause health issues including vomiting, loss of appetite, increased thirst, increased urination, and excessive drooling to renal (kidney) dysfunction.
+The FDA said the food may have elevated levels of vitamin D. While this is an essential nutrient for dogs, ingesting elevated levels can cause health issues, including “vomiting, loss of appetite, increased thirst, increased urination, and excessive drooling to renal (kidney) dysfunction.”

 The dog food impacted by the recall includes: